poncema4/OpenAI-API/README.md

 java LLM
 ```

-This should be converted to a bat file now
+This should be converted to a batch (.bat) file now

 Now you must compile the java files in order to be able to run the program properly